Configuration¶

 colors.food_groups palette is applied consistently across all food-group

-charts and maps; extend it if you add new groups to data/food_groups.csv.
+charts and maps; extend it if you add new groups to data/curated/food_groups.csv.